jessp01/build/README.md

 2. **Install necessary dependencies:**

-   Depending on your base system, install the required packages.
-For example, on Debian/Ubuntu:
+   Depending on your base system, install the required packages, for example, on Debian/Ubuntu:

    ```bash
    sudo apt-get update